 After 11 years at university hospital I felt the need to spread my wings and discover how maternity care differed across North America.
 I began working as a travel nurse and was able to work all over the United States and the Caribbean.
 Maternity care did differ across North America, but still lacked the natural aspects of maternal care that I envisioned for mothers.
 After 7 years of travel nursing I returned back to the Midwest and continued working in Labor and Delivery with the nagging feeling that I was yet to discover something more natural in maternity care.

-In my 22 years as a labor and delivery nurse, I have had the wonderful opportunity to volunteer for two outstanding disaster relief projects.
+In my 22 years as a labor and delivery nurse, I had the wonderful opportunity to volunteer for two outstanding disaster relief projects.
 In 2005 I volunteered with an agency serving New Orleans after the devastation of Katrina.
 In 2010 I was able to again volunteer and lend my skills in Haiti after the catastrophic earthquake.
 Working in make-shift hospitals in each of these places solidified my belief that women are powerful and are very able to birth their babies without the medical interventions that most hospital systems rely on.

 Midwives must disclose to their prospective clients the following information; the midwife’s statistics of clinical experience, an expiration date of license, expiration dates of CPR & neonatal resuscitation, that she meets continuing education requirements and what her medical backup arrangements are.
 Please review with your midwife her personal disclosure, as each midwife is different.